TalixAI/Elo/README.md

 # Elo
-An advanced AI system focused on towards AGI
+An advanced AI system focused on AGI

 # Abstract